getcarina/getcarina.com/_posts/2015-10-30-news-and-networking.md

 $>
 ```

 And I have a redis container running on that IPv4 public address, port mapped to port 6379.
 This is cool, as it takes about 30 seconds, but really it's bad news bears to be running that on a public port / IP address when it really shouldn't be.
-The ```-p``` flag is what exposes it and from the official [Docker docs](https://docs.docker.com/reference/run#expose-incoming-ports) you can see that you could put this on a private network:
+The ```-p``` flag is what exposes it and from the official [Docker docs](https://docs.docker.com/reference/run#expose-incoming-ports) you can see that you could put this on the internal network:

 ```
 -P=false   : Publish all exposed ports to the host interfaces